Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-If you’re wondering whether it’s possible to be traced through a VPN, then the answer is yes.
-There are a lot of factors to take into consideration, and some of them are strictly related to your online behavior.
+If you’re wondering whether using a VPN ensures complete anonymity, the answer is no. There are several factors to consider, particularly related to your online behavior.

 Last, but not least, even non-compromised VPNs can leak your DNS or IP address from time to time.
 The leak might be a matter of nanoseconds, but for someone who tries to figure out your real identity, it’s more than enough.

 Here are some cases and factors that lead to tracing through VPN:

 - You reveal your real identity (or even just details) by yourself while using VPN